JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/variable-difficulty.md

 **Freya**: _"If it seems to me like this person might belong to the same faction as our enemy, I would like to ambush them and steal their clothes.
 I don't want to raise the alarm, so I will need to be fast and furious."_

 **Warden**: _"OK.
-They will need to make a DEX save to react in time to fend off your attack, then.
+They will need to make a AGL save to react in time to fend off your attack, then.
 It might not go as cleanly as you hope!"_

 **Freya**: _"What if instead I just knock them unconscious by dropping a tree branch on top of them?
 I have a hand ax in here somewhere."_